juanstelling/MS3_breaktasty/README.md

 - Heroku account

 #### Clone the project
-To make a local clone and deploy this project in your GitHub Desktop, follow the following steps.
+To make a local clone, follow the following steps.
 1. Log in to GitHub and go to the repository.
 2. Click on the green button with the text **“Code”.**
 3. Click on **“Open with GitHub Desktop”** and follow the prompts in the GitHub Desktop Application or follow the instructions from **[this link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)** to see how to clone the repository in other ways.